 On 8 Nov 1790, Alexander Breckinridge, Jefferson County Surveyor, surveyed a tract of 100 acres for Jacob Myers.
 This was one of several tracts along the north side of Salt River and downstream from Shepherdsville that Myers would claim.
 With this one, he would close a small gap between two others of his claims.
-Together, this tract and his 1000 acre tract and the large 5796.25 acre tract combined to stretch from his boundary with Jacob Froman's 1670 acre survey to the Salt River downstream from the mouth of the Rolling Fork River.
+Together, this tract and his 1000 acre tract and the large 5796.25 acre tract combined to stretch from his boundary with Jacob Froman's 1670 acre survey to the Salt River downstream from the mouth of the Rolling Fork River as shown in the drawing below.
+Also shown is an additional adjoining tract of 467.5 acres also claimed by Myers.

 Virginia Grant Book 14, pages 452-3